 Hair loss treatment instead

-In fact, men who undergo a hair transplant are often advised to try this type of pharmaceutical treatment course for at least six months before the operation, in order to give doctors more to work with.
-They also need to continue with this treatment after the procedure because restoration surgery doesn’t address the reason that hair was falling out in the first place.
+Men who undergo a hair transplant are often advised to try this type of pharmaceutical treatment course for at least six months before the operation, in order to give doctors more to work with.
+They also need to continue with this treatment after the procedure because hair restoration surgery doesn’t address the reason that hair was falling out in the first place.
 Without intervention, the original hairs around the top of the head and hairline, surrounding the new grafts, are just as likely to thin and fall out as the ones that have been replaced.

 The Belgravia Centre is the leader in hair loss treatment in the UK, with two clinics based in Central London.
 If you are worried about hair loss you can arrange a free consultation with a hair loss expert or complete our Online Consultation Form from anywhere in the UK or the rest of the world.
 View our Hair Loss Success Stories, which are the largest collection of such success stories in the world and demonstrate the levels of success that so many of Belgravia’s patients achieve.
 You can also phone 020 7730 6666 any time for our hair loss helpline or to arrange a free consultation.